borzunov/dontasq/README.rst

 Details
 -------

 During import, ``dontasq`` looks for classes in the built-ins namespace, ``collections`` and ``itertools`` modules.
-If a class is an iterable and isn't a metaclass, the library will append all public methods of ``asq.queryables.Queryable`` to it in such a way that a method call:
+If a class is an iterable and is not a metaclass, the library will append all public methods of ``asq.queryables.Queryable`` to it in such a way that a method call:

 .. code:: python